nccl-jmli/VarBen/examples/README.md

 bash 01-spikein_snv_and_indel_IonTorrent.sh
 ```

-Then go to ./output/ion folder to check the results.
+Then go to `./output/ion` folder to check the results.

-You will get three mutations in `edit.sorted.bam` file, one mutation is failed to spike in (due to the panel didn't cover this region)
+You will get three mutations in `edit.sorted.bam` file, one mutation is failed to spike in.